 It’s surprising just how many people can get some Universal Credit – it’s not just for those who have lost their job, or who hours have dropped dramatically.
 Many furloughed workers who are now receiving the maximum £2,500 per month will be able to receive some help – see the examples below.

 But before you claim it’s always best checking out that it is your best option – this is particularly true if you are already getting some Tax Credits and/or Housing Benefit.

 Michael and Linda

 Michael and Linda live with their 2 children, Thomas age 10 and Millie age 8 in a privately rented 3 bedroom house.
 Michael normally works full time with a gross annual salary of £38,000.
 Linda doesn’t work as she is a carer for her mother, who lives locally, and she receives Carer’s Allowance for looking after her.

 Jaz is 30 and normally works full time.
 Her normal salary is £28,000 gross a year but she has been furloughed, so her take home pay has dropped from £1,788 to £1,430.40 per month (paid through the Job Retention Scheme).

 Jaz thought that she’d just about manage on this – to support herself, her 5 year old daughter Ella and pay the rent (£95 a week) on their 2-bed council house.

 Dan is single, age 24 and lives in a one bedroom housing association flat with a rent of £110 per week.
 He normally works full time in a call centre and is on £18,000 gross a year.

 However, he has been furloughed and his monthly net pay is dropping from £1,255 to £966.35 a month because of the Job Retention Scheme).
 If Dan makes a claim for Universal Credit he’ll be entitled to £144.66 per month.

 So who's eligible to claim Universal Credit?

 To qualify for Universal Credit you must:

-- Be under Pension age, and so is your partner (you can claim Pension Credit if not)
+- Be under Pension age, (if both you and your partner are pension age you can claim Pension Credit)